FLAREdirector-mse/MSE-Forge-Database/README.txt

+Every card you can use in Forge has three things: a .txt file that explains what it does that's located in Forge/res/cardsfolder/[a folder you create yourself, for ease of access, that's just for custom cards], a .full.jpg file that shows what it looks like that's located in Forge/cache/pics/[set code], and a .txt file for the set it belongs to that's located in Forge/res/editions/[set name].
+If you're trying to use a card in Forge and it's not working properly, you're probably missing one of these three things.

 HOW TO USE
 To import custom cards into Forge, download the .txt files located here in Database/[origin*]/[set]/cards and put them into a separate folder in Forge/res/cardsfolder, next to cardsfolder.zip.
 ALSO download the .txt file whose name is the set written in full (ex.
 A Tourney at Whiterun.txt) and put it in Forge/res/editions.
 Without that set.txt file, Forge will display custom cards' sets as ???.
 Download art from Database/[set]/art and put it in Forge/cache/pics/cards/[set code].